-Tunisia political turmoil deepens as president sacks prime minister, freezes parliament | CNN
+Tunisia political turmoil deepens as President sacks prime minister, freezes parliament

 Crowds of people quickly flooded the capital and other cities, cheering and honking car horns in scenes that recalled the revolution, which triggered the Arab Spring protests that convulsed the Middle East.

-However, the extent of support for Saied’s moves against a fragile government and divided parliament was not clear and he warned against any violent response.
+However, the extent of support for Saied's moves against a fragile government and divided Parliament was not clear and he warned against any violent response.

 "I warn any who think of resorting to weapons... and whoever shoots a bullet, the armed forces will respond with bullets," he said in a statement carried on television.

-Hours after the statement, military vehicles surrounded the parliament building as people nearby cheered and sang the national anthem, two witnesses said.
+Hours after the statement, military vehicles surrounded the Parliament building as people nearby cheered and sang the national anthem, two witnesses said.

 Years of paralysis, corruption, declining state services and growing unemployment had already soured many Tunisians on their political system before the Covid-19 pandemic hammered the economy last year and coronavirus infection rates shot up this summer.

-Protests, called by social media activists but not backed by any of the big political parties, took place on Sunday with much of the anger focused on the moderate Islamist Ennahda party, the biggest in parliament.
+Protests, called by social media activists but not backed by any of the big political parties, took place on Sunday with much of the anger focused on the moderate Islamist Ennahda party, the biggest in Parliament.

 Ennahda, banned before the revolution, has been the most consistently successful party since 2011 and a member of successive coalition governments.

-Its leader Rached Ghannouchi, who is also parliament speaker, immediately labeled Saied’s decision “a coup against the revolution and constitution” in a phone call to Reuters.
+Its leader Rached Ghannouchi, who is also Parliament speaker, immediately labeled Saied's decision "a coup against the revolution and constitution" in a phone call to Reuters.

 "We consider the institutions still standing, and the supporters of the Ennahda and the Tunisian people will defend the revolution," he added, raising the prospect of confrontations between supporters of Ennahda and Saied.